 4. Set reskilling and upskilling goals

 One approach that can prove beneficial is to set SMART goals.
-The SMART in SMART goals stands for specific, measurable, achievable, relevant, and time-bound.
-Defining these parameters ensures that the objectives are attainable within a particular time frame.
+SMART stands for specific, measurable, achievable, relevant, and time-bound.
+Defining these parameters ensures the objectives are attainable within a particular time frame.
+An example of a SMART goal for reskilling might be to have every employee in the sales department reach proficiency in two critical future skills within 6 months.

 To get employees on board with upskilling and reskilling, you may consider incentives to reward those willing to expand their abilities or build specific skills into an employee’s annual goals and learning objectives.